AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/before-file-pr.md

 You will need to make sure any changes made to the `main` branch are incorporated into your feature branch before filing a PR.

 You can do this in GitKraken by finding the remote copy of the `main` branch in the branch graph (indicated by presence of the ALSF lemon logo).
-Right-click on the `main` branch and chooose `merge AlexsLemonade/main into username/name-of-feature-branch`.
+Right-click on the `main` branch and select `merge AlexsLemonade/main into username/name-of-feature-branch`.

 <figure markdown="span">
     ![Merge main](../../img/before-file-1.png){width="600"}
 </figure>

-Aftr merging, be sure to [push to origin](../working-with-git/push-to-origin.md), ensuring the changes are reflected in the remote copy of your feature branch.
+After merging, be sure to [push to origin](../working-with-git/push-to-origin.md), ensuring the changes are reflected in the remote copy of your feature branch.

 !!! tip